Amazing holiday gifts under $25: Tile tracker, Wyze Band, portable ping-pong and more

 A personal aside: My dad is dealing with dementia, and I learned recently that ping-pong has the potential to slow cognitive decline.
 So I got one of these for him; we used to play all the time when I was a kid.
 Long story short: He loves it.
 Plays almost every day now.
 It's been a huge win.

-The button below will take you to a set from Amazon seller RuRuYunYe, which currently has a 10% off coupon on a $20 set.
+The button below will take you to a set from Amazon that currently has a 10% off coupon on a $22 set.
 If that's no longer available, there are countless other versions of this in the same price range.
-At this writing, for example, here's one for $20, one for $18 and another for just $16.
+At this writing, for example, here's one for $20 and another for just $18.

-The Wyze Band is by no means a perfect activity tracker, but it does a lot, especially considering its super-bargain price tag on this holiday gift.
-It has a color AMOLED screen, a full-time heart-rate monitor, support for Alexa voice commands and a battery good for up to 14 days.

 By the way, the Wyze price doesn't include shipping, which adds about $5.
 You can also order the Band from Amazon for $30, shipping included.